When is England’s next match if they beat Senegal?

 Semis

-The winners of Group F and Group H could find their way to the semi-finals to meet England should they get this far, which means a possible semi-final between England and Croatia or Portugal.
+The winners of Group F and Group H could find their way to the semi-finals to meet England should they get this far.
+Morocco sprung a surprise by beating Croatia and Belgium to top spot in Group F, and they will face Spain in the last-16 after Luis Enrique’s side could only manage second place in Group E.

 Final

-A final after navigating their way through the knock-out stages as runner-up could eventually see England play Spain or Brazil in the final, though we’ve already had plenty of shocks and more could yet follow.
+After seeing off the best of Europe to reach the final, England may have to play the kings of South America in order to win the World Cup.
+Brazil and Argentina are in line to meet in the semi-finals in what would be an epic clash in Lusail on Tuesday 13 December, though we’ve already had plenty of shocks and more could yet follow.
 The final is on Sunday 18 December at 3pm GMT.

 Odds